LanGvest/SkylireAndroidApp/README.md

 # Skylire: Android app

-``Skyline`` is a platform for real-time streaming messaging.
+``Skylire`` is a platform for real-time streaming messaging.

-You can download the latest version of the android app (Skylire.apk 4.24MB) from [this link](https://drive.google.com/file/d/1lrvuad1sHmThbdkKRRPmp8_V5PqaSf3g/view?usp=sharing "Download app").
+You can download the latest version of the android app (Skylire.apk 4.24MB) from [this link](https://skylire.langvest.by/app "Download app").
 You can also visit the web version of the application at [this link](https://skylire.langvest.by "Visit site").

 ## Dependencies used